TechWriterMelissa/student-portfolio/Classroom KBAs/readme.md

-## Docs as Code - Knowledge Base Articles Assignment
+## Writing Sample - Knowledge Base Articles
 The following work was completed as part of a student project at Our Best Words.

 ### The Assignment